Professor Alan Parks

 This summer I am working on connections between music theory and mathematics, along the lines of Tymoczko's book A Geometry of Music.

 I work in applied mathematics, including optimization, coding theory, and mathematical dynamics.
 These areas form a well-traveled corridor between mathematics and physics, chemistry, economics, biology, and other subjects.

 Top of page.

 I am an action-oriented programmer interested in the theory of computation, coding theory, and the analysis of algorithms.
 "Action oriented" programming stresses the selection and organization of the algorithms used in a program, as opposed to "object oriented" programming which manages a program by the abstract description of objects.
 I am rarely interested in code that is abstractly portable, and I do not hide methods in my data structures.
 On the other hand, I am a firm believer in careful documentation.
-I have written applications in C++, Objective-C, Scheme, Java, html, FORTRAN, pascal, matlab, ALGOL, and a couple of assembly languages.
+I currently use python and Java; in the past I have written applications in C++, Objective-C, Scheme, html, FORTRAN, pascal, matlab, ALGOL, and a couple of assembly languages.

 Top of page.

 Service in the Lawrence Community.